orangejuice/blog/data/activity/movie-黑客帝国-1999/record.en.md

 date: 2021-01-17 06:06:29+08:00
 douban:
   rating: 9.1
-  subtitle: 1999 / USA / Action Sci-Fi / Directed by Lilly Wachowski and Lana
+  subtitle: 1999 / USA / Action Sci-Fi / Directed by Lilly Wachowski, Lana
     Wachowski / Starring Keanu Reeves, Laurence Fishburne
 ---

-This is a truly damn near perfect combination of the worldly and philosophical.
-It's a clichéd love story with stunningly handsome men and beautiful women, where the fights must be cool, the heroine must be sexy, and there are nerve-wracking suspenseful moments.
-All of this combined with such interesting philosophical thoughts.
-Actually, the commercial elements in the perception of this film are greater than the thinking, the thinking has even become a secondary thing.
-A very strange standalone movie.
-Was the portrayal of the unknown life influenced by Alien?
-Upon relooking, Alien is actually a product of 1979, such is the full-of-fantasy last century.
+A damn near perfect fusion of the mundane and the philosophical.
+It’s filled with clichéd, breath-takingly handsome men and beautiful women in love, cool fight scenes, a sexy female lead, and nerve-wracking thrilling moments, all mixed with interesting philosophies.
+In fact, the movie’s sensory perception is more clichéd mainstream cinema than thought-provoking; even the thinking has become secondary.
+A bizarrely unique film in its own right.
+The depiction of extraterrestrial life seems influenced by 'Alien,' which I checked and indeed came out in 1979—a truly fantastical last century.